bogdan-grozoiu/grozoiu.com/content/cv/_index.md

 ## Personal Skills
 I don’t miss a chance of coaching my colleagues and help them find answers to various issues all by themselves.
 I have a great experience managing mid-sized teams and customer teams.
-Along the time I learned the art of developing partnerships with other companies.
+Along the time I learned the art of developing long-term partnerships with other companies.

 ## Interests
 I am passionate about green and power efficient technologies driven by Artificial Intelligence.